-The air travel demand module calculates the domestic and international per-capita revenue passenger miles (RPM-PC) for each region.
-Domestic and international revenue passenger miles are based on the historical data in Table 7.10 [31], per-capita income for the United States, per-capita GDP for the non-U.S. regions, and ticket prices.
+The Air Travel Demand Component calculates the domestic and international per capita revenue passenger miles (RPM-PC) for each region.
+Domestic and international revenue passenger miles are based on the historical data in Table 7.11 [71], per capita income for the United States, per capita GDP for the non-U.S. regions, and ticket prices.
 The revenue ton miles of air freight for the United States are based on merchandise exports, gross domestic product, and fuel cost.
-For the non-U.S. regions, revenue ton miles are based on GDP growth in the region [32].
+For the non-U.S. regions, revenue ton-miles are based on GDP growth in the region [72].

-Airport capacity constraints based on the Federal Aviation Administration (FAA) Airport Capacity Benchmark Report 2004 are incorporated into the air travel demand module using airport capacity measures [33].
+Airport capacity constraints based on the Federal Aviation Administration (FAA) Airport Capacity Benchmark Report 2004 are incorporated into the Air Travel Demand Component using airport capacity measures [73].
 Airport capacity is defined by the maximum number of flights per hour airports can routinely handle, the amount of time airports operate at optimal capacity, and passenger load factors.
 Capacity expansion is expected to be delayed due to the economic environment and fuel costs.